Showing posts with label Art. Show all posts

 Ernesto Neto

-Just before leaving Buenos Aires I went to Faena Arts Center to see an exhibition by Brazilian artist, Ernesto Neto.
+Lacan - who made connections of Last Names and choices (it's complex, but interesting) would love this.
+Bill Gates -windows; Steve Jobs - Net - Neto.
+Anyways, just before leaving Buenos Aires I went to Faena Arts Center to see an exhibition by Brazilian artist, Ernesto Neto.
 The installation invites us to interact with it in a playful way.
 First step is taking your shoes off and going into the heart of this work: a labyrinth of colorful ropes, soft balls underneath your feet and a beautiful combination of colors that intensify the experience.

 The spiderweb- like installation called "a bug suspended in the scene" takes up the entire exhibition space creating a special, intimate and soothing atmosphere.

-It's a great feeling to walk suspended on air!
+It's a great feeling to walk suspended on air.
 Hope you like it.

 Aime Paine 1169, C1107 Buenos Aires, Argentina.